 What is Biofuel?

 Biofuels are produced from biomass like straw, tree barks, dried leaves and wood, which are delivered by direct combustion of dry matter and later converted into liquid and gaseous fuel.
 Wet organic matters like sewage, sludge and vegetable oil matter may also be converted into biofuels by a wet process like digestion and fermentation.
-There are three solid biofuels: wood, straw, and domestic refuse, which are used to provide useful heat.
-Biofuels can also be produced by living organisms, including edible sugars and starches, from non-edible plant materials and also from algae and microbes.
+The solid biofuels are: wood, straw, and domestic refuse, which are used to provide useful heat.
+Biofuels can also be produced from the edible plant materials, including edible sugars and starches, from non-edible plant materials and also from algae and microbes.

 Also Refer: Fermentation: Anaerobic Respiration